GSA/data.gov/CONTRIBUTING.md

 ## Pull requests

 Developers should feel empowered to review each others code, even if you're not an expert on a particular application or feature.
-Any developers on the team can review any PR.
+Any developer on the team can review any PR.

 What should you do when you review a PR?